ruslandoga/pitch2/README.md

 1. Startup Name
 KindlyGTFS or KindlyGTFO, your choice
 2. Slogan (If any)
-Passionate About Thailand, Driven by Transit
+Passionate About Thailand, Driven by Transit (Ruslan won't fill that field.
+Who says?
+Ruslan says.)
 3. Please choose the startup sectors/ targeted industries /startup stage most relevant to your activities
 Startup Sectors: TravelTech, PropertyTech/ UrbanTech, GovTech/ EdTech
 Targeted Industries: Transportation and Logistics industry, Digital Industry